lulu920819/Get-CleanAssign1/README.md

 # Get-CleanAssign1
 #Getting and Cleaning Data Assignment

+Sorry for the lame markdown presentation, this is the first time that i use it

 ## * Load the data separately
 _take the train data as an example, the test data just the same_
 > ###  subject